 table of contents: http://www.palgrave.com/us/book/9781137375872#aboutBook

-Media and Nostalgia takes a closer look at the recent nostalgia boom and the relationship between media and nostalgia more generally; for example, digital photography that adopts a vintage style, the success of films such as The Artist and television series such as Mad Men, revivals of past music, fashion, and video games.
-However, this boom is not simply a fascination with the past; rather, it hints at something more profound.
+Media and Nostalgia takes a closer look at the recent nostalgia boom and the relationship between media and nostalgia more generally; for example, digital photography that adopts a vintage style, the success of television series such as Mad Men, revivals of past music, fashion, and video games.
+However, this boom is not simply a fascination with the past; rather, it also concerns the present and the future and hints at something more profound.
 Expressions of nostalgia indicate a double helix type phenomenon with slower reactions to ever-faster technologies, and the possibility of an escape from the current crisis into a middle status of wanderlust (Fernweh) and a specific form of nostalgia such as homesickness.
 This collection explores, with a critical lens, the ways in which various media produce narratives of nostalgia, how they trigger nostalgic emotions and how they can in fact be a creative projection space in themselves.